Burj Khalifa: Construction

 Over 45000 m3 of concrete, weighing more than 110000 t were used to construct the concrete and steel foundation, which features 192 piles; each pile is 1.5 metre in diameter by 43 m in length, buried more than 50 m deep.
 The foundation was designed to support the total building weight of approximately 450000 t.
-This weight was then divided by the compressive strength of concrete which is 30 MPa which yielded 450 sq. meters of vertical normal effective area, which then yielded 12 meters by 12 meters dimensions.
-A cathodic protection system is under the concrete to neutralize the sulphate and chloride-rich groundwater and prevent corrosion.
+This weight was then divided by the compressive strength of concrete which is 30 MPa which yielded 450 sq. metres of vertical normal effective area, which then yielded 12 metres by 12 metres dimensions.
+A cathodic protection system is under the concrete to neutralise the sulphate and chloride-rich groundwater and prevent corrosion.

-During the construction of the Burj Khalifa, over 35,000 tonnes of structural steel which held the Palace of the Republic, the former parliament building of the German Democratic Republic, the Volkskammer, in East Berlin together were shipped to Dubai in 2008.
+During the construction of the Burj Khalifa, over 35,000 tonnes of structural steel was obtained from the Palace of the Republic in Berlin, which had served as the parliament building for the Volkskammer of the former East Germany.
+The steel was shipped to Dubai after the Palace's demolition was completed in 2008.

 The Burj Khalifa is highly compartmentalised.
-Pressurized, air-conditioned refuge floors are located every 13 floors (on floors G, 13, 26, 39, 52, etc.) where people can shelter on their long walk down to safety in case of an emergency or fire.
+Pressurised, air-conditioned refuge floors are located every 13 floors (on floors G, 13, 26, 39, 52, etc.) where people can shelter on their long walk down to safety in case of an emergency or fire.

 Special mixes of concrete were made to withstand the extreme pressures of the massive building weight; as is typical with reinforced concrete construction, each batch of concrete was tested to ensure it could withstand certain pressures.
 CTLGroup, working for Skidmore, Owings and Merrill, conducted the creep and shrinkage testing critical for the structural analysis of the building.

 The consistency of the concrete used in the project was essential.
 It was difficult to create a concrete that could withstand both the thousands of tonnes bearing down on it and Persian Gulf temperatures that can reach 50 C. To combat this problem, the concrete was not poured during the day.
 Instead, during the summer months, ice was added to the mixture and it was poured at night when the air was cooler and the humidity was higher.
 Cooler concrete cures more evenly and is, therefore, less likely to set too quickly and crack.
 Any significant cracks could have put the entire project in jeopardy.